MIROC-DOC/model_description/md_en/d-summ.md

 $$

-### Conversion of Predictive Variables into Spectra
+### Conversion of Predictive Variables to Spectra.

 ([\\\d\[d-summ:uv-D\]](#d-summ:uv-D)) to